 Protective of its pack

-Typically live long, healthy, active lives
+Typically lives a long, healthy, active life

 Can be stubborn

 Has high exercise needs; not suitable for apartments

 More Dog Breeds and Further Research

 Though every dog is different, each breed has common, specific traits you should consider.
 If you're interested in the Hovawart, you might also like these similar breeds:

 There's a whole world of dog breeds out there that can join your family.
 With a bit of research, you can find your next best friend!

 With the right training and socialization, Hovawarts can be great family dogs thanks to their loving nature with children and their owners.
 This breed is best suited for active families because of its high-maintenance exercise and training needs.